ccims/ccims-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.

+## Development server
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Codegeneration from .graphql files
 When you change .graphql files you have to rerun the code generator.
 It will update the files in src/generated to match the changes in the .graphql files.